 All things must come to an end, including the lives of our beloved pets.
 A cat reaching the end of its life will display certain behaviors.
 Recognizing the signs of a dying cat will enable you to prepare for the inevitable.

 Dying cats will become withdrawn and irritable, unprovoked aggression may become more common, the cat’s appetite will change, and it’ll spend more time hiding or become clingy as it feels afraid.
 Heavy breathing, seizures, lower body temperatures, and an unkempt appearance are other signs.

-It isn’t something we like to think about, but cats have comparatively short lives compared to humans.
+We don’t like to think about it, but cats live comparatively short lives compared to humans.
 A cat aged 15 or over is considered geriatric.
 Inevitably, illness and the ravages of age will start to take their toll.
 Understanding a dying cat’s behavior means that you can provide love and support, enabling your cat to pass away with dignity.

 How Long Do Cats Live?

 The average lifespan of a domesticated cat is 13 to 17 years.
 This is not an exact science, as cats can live for 20+ years.
 Others will succumb to illness or accidents earlier in life.
 A cat’s life span is divided into six stages:

 |Age of Cat||Human Age Equivalent|